349gill/cvectors/README.md

 # CVectors

-- A light-weight Linear Algebra library in C, with common vector operations, transformations, and other tools used in Computer Graphics.
+- An implementation of common vector operations, transformations, and other tools used in Computer Graphics.

 - Supports 3-dimensional Vectors and 3x3 Matrices (Cartesian systems) and 4-dimensional Vectors and 4x4 Matrices (Homogeneous systems), as well as Quaternions.
+Intended as an alternative for [linmath.h](https://github.com/glfw/glfw/blob/master/deps/linmath.h), with dynamically allocated Vectors and Matrices.

 - Under active development, open-source contributions are encouraged and appreciated.